egandavidpatrick-del/BLKEXPORT/README.md

 #  BLKEXPORT (Case Study – Custom Utility Application)

+### Go to the table of contents below and click the Live Demo Link for demo videos.

 BLKEXPORT is a proprietary C# WinForms application developed to automate Bill of Materials (BOM) generation from AutoCAD DXF drawings.

 The application identifies and extracts block references and their associated attributes, validates drawing data, and generates detailed block schedules and consolidated BOM exports.
-Go to the table of contents below and click the Live Demo Link for demo video.

 ### DXF Processing